Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

  If you have provided the correct credentials it will give success status `admin_consent = True`

+ Now press Y to proceed further in script

- Please choose the option 1 for add app to Team and enter the Team name
+ Please choose the option 1 to 6 to send noticatification to targeted user

- 2 for add app to Tenant

- ### Example

-    To install Notepad, please provide app displayname: Notepad for parameter $AppName, Notepad will be installed after successful running of the script